🖋️

 Input and Output Sockets

-A node (or a sub-graph) receives a message (information) through its Input socket.
+A (or a ) receives a message (information) through its Input socket.
 Then some logic in the node processes and a new message goes out as an output through the Output socket.

 Sockets